 Falls Creek Resort Management is committed to producing safe and aesthetically pleasing drinking water.
-During 2018-19 FCRM has continued to meet all its regulatory obligations and produce safe drinking water to its customers.
+During 2019-20 FCRM has continued to meet all its regulatory obligations and produce safe drinking water to its customers.

 The village population, and consequent demand for water, is highly seasonal.
-Approximately 169,000 people visited the resort during the 2018 winter season resulting in 446,000 visitor days.
 The summer permanent population is around 200, with winter daily visitation exceeding 5000 people during peak periods.
+During the 2019 winter season the resort had over 180,000 visitors, equating to 467,127 visitor days.